jugeeya/UltimateTrainingModpack/README.md

 ## Menu Settings

 When multiple options are selected, one of the selected options will be chosen at random.
 Open / focused menus can be reset by pressing the `X` button.
 All menus can be reset to the default by pressing the `L` button.
+When in-game, the current menu selections can be set as the default by pressing the `SPECIAL+JUMP+Down Taunt` combination.
+This will change the defaults that are used for the in-menu reset.

 | Feature              | Description                                                                                 | Options                                                                                                           |
 |----------------------|---------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|